tcarlile/eBird-Targets/README.md

 # 🐦 eBird-Targets 🐦
-I wrote this script to help prepare for a birding trip to South & West Texas.
-I had several shared eBird trip reports, which while incredibly helpful, were difficult to browse systematically.
-I wanted to synthesize some of this information to 1) find target species to study, 2) plan daily trip agendas, and 3) inform decision making on the fly in the field.
+I wrote this script to help prepare for a trip to South & West Texas.
+I had several eBird trip reports from other birders.
+While incredibly helpful, these were difficult to browse systematically.
+I wanted to synthesize some of this information to 1) find target species to study, 2) help plan daily trip agendas, and 3) inform decision making in the field.
 A trip to Costa Rica prompted a rewrite to streamline code and eliminate most manual steps.

 You'll need to do some research first.
-I can't automate that part!
 Primarily this is figuring out what hotspots you're interested in.
 The eBird hotspots map and other birders are helpful for this bit.
 Once you have a list of hotspots, you're ready to go.
-The script will summarize the target species across hotspots of interest.
+The script will summarize target species across hotspots of interest.

 ## Highlights
 Starting with a text file containing eBird Hotspot (or region) IDs of interest and a configuration file, this script will: